-Founded in 2016, the Peace Corps Prep Program is SIS' newest Peace Corps program.
-Peace Corps Prep is an undergraduate certificate program offering future PCVs critical sector-specific job skills, foreign language proficiency, intercultural competence, and professional leadership development skills.
-This program prepares future volunteers to be the best volunteer they can be, and is recognized by the Peace Corps.
+Peace Corps Prep prepares SIS students for future success as volunteers abroad.
+Prep is an undergraduate certificate program offering future PCVs critical sector-specific job skills, foreign language proficiency, intercultural competence, and professional leadership development skills.

-In 2012 the University Library, SIS, the National Peace Corps Association (NPCA), and other RPCVs from around the country launched the Peace Corps Community Archive (http://bender.library.american.edu/pcca/).
-PCCA collects, exhibits, and provides educational and public programs that document the experiences and impact of individuals who served in the Peace Corps and of individuals and institutions in host countries.
-It seeks to increase awareness of the history of the Peace Corps and create a directory of Peace Corps-related collections.
+The Peace Corps Community Archive (PCCA) collects, exhibits, and provides educational and public programs that document the experiences and impact of individuals who served in the Peace Corps and of individuals and institutions in host countries.

 Join other AU RPCVs and/or current undergraduates interested in Peace Corps for meetings and social gatherings.
 AUPCC provides opportunities for mentoring, one-on-one counseling, service projects, and overall networking with like-minded individuals.

 Jessica Himelfarb, SIS/MA ’18

 I felt it was time to put an education behind the projects I was trying to do.

 I served in the Peace Corps from 2014 to 2016 as an education volunteer in western Ethiopia.
 What made it all worthwhile was a handful of students whom I could see developing a broader worldview and more confidence in themselves.
 After Peace Corps, I felt like I needed a stronger foundation in development and conflict resolution for the work that I want to pursue.
 I have been able to marry the theoretical underpinnings in my International Peace and Conflict Resolution courses to my practical work experiences in Peace Corps.